Sessions (completed and upcoming):

 “And whereas it is just and reasonable, and essential to our Interest and the Security of our Colonies, that the several Nations or Tribes of Indians, with whom We are connected, and who live under our Protection, should not be molested or disturbed in the Possession of such Parts of Our Dominions and Territories as, not having been ceded to, or purchased by Us, are reserved to them, or any of them, as their Hunting Grounds.”

-Aarea covered:
+Area covered:

-- To Share, Not Surrender part of Nanaimo/Ladysmith School Board Speaker Series (starting at 48:27 and going to 1:08:00)
+- Video To Share, Not Surrender part of Nanaimo/Ladysmith School Board Speaker Series (starting at 48:27 and going to 1:08:00)

 - Read from “Treaty Words” and “Our Home and Treaty Lands.” (suggested reading, see book list below)